trstlabs/intento/docs/docs/actions/from-connected-chain.md

 The ICA_ADDR should also have some [funds to execute](#paying-for-fees) and have the proper [permissions](#setting-permissions) set up

-:::tip write ICA_ADDR as a `sender` or any other field in an AutoTX and Intento will parse the to-be defined Interchain Account address.
+:::tip write ICA_ADDR as a `sender` or any other field in an action and Intento will parse the to-be defined Interchain Account address.
 :::

 #### Paying for fees